tombresee/SensorAnalysis/index.md

 Additional details about a node are contained in the description field.
 The letters inside the brackets `[ ]` indicate:

-* `C` - Node is equipped with chemical sensors.
+* `C` - Node is equipped with chemical sensors
-* `A` - Node is equipped with Alphasense OPN-N2 air quality sensor.
+* `A` - Node is equipped with Alphasense OPN-N2 air quality sensor
-* `P` - Node is equipped with Plantower PMS7003 air quality sensor.
+* `P` - Node is equipped with Plantower PMS7003 air quality sensor

 The **sensor metadata** provides additional information about each of the sensors published by the project.
 This file is a CSV with the following fields:

-* `ontology` - Ontology of measurement.
+* `ontology` - Ontology of measurement
-* `subsystem` - Subsystem containing sensor.
+* `subsystem` - Subsystem containing sensor
-* `sensor` - Sensor name.
+* `sensor` - Sensor name
-* `parameter` - Sensor parameter.
+* `parameter` - Sensor parameter
-* `hrf_unit` - Physical units of HRF value.
+* `hrf_unit` - Physical units of HRF value
 * `hrf_minval` - Minimum HRF value according to datasheet.
-Used as lower bound in range filter.
+Used as lower bound in range filter
 * `hrf_maxval` - Maximum HRF value according to datasheet.
-Used as upper bound in range filter.
+Used as upper bound in range filter
-* `datasheet` - Reference to sensor's datasheet.
+* `datasheet` - Reference to sensor's datasheet

-These fields will always be provided as a header, for example:
+These fields will always be provided as a header (example):
 ```
 ontology,subsystem,sensor,parameter,hrf_unit,hrf_minval,hrf_maxval,datasheet
 /sensing/meteorology/pressure,metsense,bmp180,pressure,hPa,300,1100,"https://github.com/waggle-sensor/sensors/blob/master/sensors/airsense/bmp180.pdf"
 /sensing/meteorology/temperature,metsense,bmp180,temperature,C,-40,125,"https://github.com/waggle-sensor/sensors/blob/master/sensors/airsense/bmp180.pdf"
 /sensing/meteorology/humidity,metsense,hih4030,humidity,RH,0,100,"https://github.com/waggle-sensor/sensors/blob/master/sensors/airsense/htu4030.pdf"
 /sensing/meteorology/humidity,metsense,htu21d,humidity,RH,0,100,"https://github.com/waggle-sensor/sensors/blob/master/sensors/airsense/htu21d.pdf"
-/sensing/meteorology/temperature,metsense,htu21d,temperature,C,-40,125,"https://github.com/waggle-sensor/sensors/blob/master/sensors/airsense/htu21d.pdf"
 ```

 More in-depth information about each sensor can be found at: https://github.com/waggle-sensor/sensors